Authors of section

 The surgical excision must be complete and thorough.

-Adequate, timely débridement is the most important element of the treatment of a fracture-site infection.
+Adequate, timely debridement is the most important element of the treatment of a fracture-site infection.

 With well-established infections, there may not be a clear demarcation between viable and non-viable tissue.
 Radical excision may be necessary to eliminate infection, even though it may increase the complexity of reconstruction.

-Wound after débridement
+Wound after débridementdebridement

 infection

 Excise the surface of the exposed tissue to leave clearly viable margins of subcutaneous tissue, fascia and muscle.
-Non-viable bone also must be excised.
+Non-viable bone must also be excised.

 infection

-A “second look” and possibly further debridement should be considered until the wound surface is completely viable.
+A “second look” and possibly further debridement should be considered until the wound is completely viable.
 Staged debridement is illustrated to the left.

 infection

-Management of infected wound
+Management of an infected wound

-Empty space (“dead space”) under tissue flaps, or within bony cavities, within the debrided wound allows reaccumulation of exudate and may become a reservoir of bacteria.
+Empty space (“dead space”) under tissue flaps, or within bony cavities, within the debrided wound allows re-accumulation of exudate and may become a reservoir of bacteria.
 Antibiotic levels may be low in this poorly perfused fluid accumulation.
 Filling this dead space in some way is an important part of wound management.

 infection